-Phuket Museums are not exactly fascinating, but in the recent years an effort was made to keep a record of the rich history of Phuket.
-The Old Phuket Town itself has become a beautiful display of Phuket historical past.
+Phuket Museums are not always fascinating, but in the recent years an effort was made to keep a record and share the rich history of Phuket.
+Several new museums opened recently and the Old Phuket Town itself has been renovated and is somehow a walk-in museum and a beautiful display of Phuket historical past.

 Here are the 7 museums in Phuket: the Thai Hua Museum is really interesting, Baan Chinpracha is unique as it is still occupied by its owners, and the Thavorn museum is just plain… bizarre.
 Maybe I wouldn’t waste a sunny day to visit a museum, but if it rains a bit too long, those can be a good distraction to spend half a day.